Kinship Care Alliance Agenda for Action on Family and Friends Care 2017

 - Children who cannot live with their parents are able to grow up within their wider family wherever possible, taking account of children's wishes and feelings.

-- Children living in family and friends care are not overlooked and have their needs met.
+- Children living in family and friends care are not overlooked and get the support they desperately need.

 - Family and friends carers have access to free legal advice and information services to protect the children.